+Generally, programs applying for grant funds from the Sequoia Healthcare District have multiple funding sources, and serve clients both inside and outside of the District.
 As part of the grant application, starting in the 2016-17 application cycle Sequoia Healthcare District requires applicants to report the number of clients expected to be served by zip code, as well as the total numbers of District and non-District residents expected to be served.
 According to the Grant Award Agreement, organizations that receive awards must submit mid-year and year-end reports to the District.
 The District remits the second half of the grant funding upon successful completion and acceptance of the mid-year report and a possible site visit.

 During the evaluation of potential grantees, the District compares the percentage of District residents anticipated to be served against the percentage of the overall program budget for which funding has been requested.
-The District then requests additional information and conducts additional investigation depending on whether the District resident percentage is higher or lower than the funding request percentage.
+The District then requests additional information and conducts additional investigation depending on whether the District resident percentage is higher or lower than the funding request percentage.12

 At the October 5, 2016 Board of Directors meeting, results of the 2015-16 Caring Community Grants were presented.
-According to the meeting minutes, recipients of the Caring Community Grants had total funding of \$8.4 million, of which \$1.6 million were grant funds provided by the District and \$6.8 million were funds provided by other sources.
-31,968 of the 64,193 clients served by the Caring Community Grant recipients, or 49.8 percent, were District residents.
+According to the meeting minutes, recipients of the Caring Community Grants had total funding of \$8.4 million, of which \$1.6 million were grant funds provided by the District (19 percent) and \$6.8 million were funds provided by other sources (81 percent).
+31,968 of the 64,193 clients served by the Caring Community Grant recipients, or 49.8 percent, were District residents, exceeding the portion of grant funding provided by the District (19 percent).
 The District does not track the zip code of clients who are not District residents.
 The District should consider further evaluation of non-District clients to identify the number who live in a Medically Underserved Area or Primary Care Health Professional Shortage Area outside of the District.